amcneil36/amcneil36.github.io/programs/CityStats/readme.md

 | Number of tornadoes per year | |[Home Facts](https://www.homefacts.com/) | Sep 2021 |
 | Number of earthquakes since 1931 | |[Home Facts](https://www.homefacts.com/) | Sep 2021 |

-## Weather and Demographics data calculated on the county level (CountyStats.csv)
-CountyStats.csv is a .csv file with weather and demographics data for all USA counties.
-All data is on the county level.
-This means that you can see things like the average summer high for the county.
-All numbers in this .csv (including population density) are calculated from using a weighted average except for the county population column.
-The county population is just a sum of the population of all cities in the county.
-The weighted average is used for the rest of the columns so that a city of 10 people has less influence on the data than a city of 1,000,000 people.
-This is so the statistics are representative of a typical person living there.
-The data for this .csv was calculated from using the data from CityStats.csv.
-CountyStats.csv can be found here: <a href="https://amcneil36.github.io/programs/CountyStats/CountyStats.csv" download>https://amcneil36.github.io/programs/CountyStats/CountyStats.csv</a>

-## Weather and Demographics data calculated on the metro level (MetroStats.csv)
-This .csv is very similar to CountyStats.csv exept the data is provided on the metro level as opposed to the county level.
-MetroStats.csv can be found here: <a href="https://amcneil36.github.io/programs/MetroStats/MetroStats.csv" download>https://amcneil36.github.io/programs/MetroStats/MetroStats.csv</a>

-## Weather and Demographics data calculated on the State level (StateStats.csv)
-This .csv is very similar to CountyStats.csv exept the data is provided on the State level as opposed to the county level.
-StateStats.csv can be found here: <a href="https://amcneil36.github.io/programs/StateStats/StateStats.csv" download>https://amcneil36.github.io/programs/StateStats/StateStats.csv</a>

 ## City vs USA Comparison (webpage)
 [CityVsUSAComparison](https://amcneil36.github.io/programs/cityVsUSAComparison/cityVsUSAComparison.html) shows which percentiles that each city's weather and demographics data fall under (in comparison to the rest of the USA cities).
-It uses the data from most of the columns from this CSV.
+It uses the data from most of the columns from CityStats.csv.

 ## Additional Information
 Data is retrieved for all USA cities, towns, and CDPs (Census Designated Places).
 In an effort to be less verbose with word choice, I refer to cities, towns, and CDPs all as cities instead of trying to make a distinction between them.
 Note that cities, towns, and CDPs are all separate entities.
 So a city will not be part of a town or CDP and vice-versa.